-- management's model and wherein the management sought assistance from external valuer, using a valuation specialist; - Testing the key underlying assumptions for the financial years ending 31 March 2020 and beyond; - Challenging management on its cash flow forecast and the implied growth rates for the Financial Year 20 and beyond, considering evidence to support these assumptions; - Testing the accuracy of the "discount rates" using comparative Company information, risk free/risk premium market available rate and "long-term growth rates" by corroborating the responses received from management in respect of revenue growth projections; and - Testing the sensitivity analysis performed by management in respect of the key assumptions of discount and growth rates to check sufficient headroom in their calculation.
+- Testing the key underlying assumptions for the financial years ending 31 March 2021 and beyond; - Challenging management on its cash flow forecast and the implied growth rates for the FY 2021 and beyond, considering evidence to support these assumptions; - Testing the accuracy of the "discount rates" using comparative Company information, risk free/risk premium market available rate and "long-term growth rates" by corroborating the responses received from management in respect of revenue growth projections; and - Testing the sensitivity analysis performed by management in respect of the key assumptions of discount and growth rates to check sufficient headroom in their calculation.

-The Group's accounting policy on Impairment of goodwill and intangible assets is disclosed in Note 3.10 to the financial statements and related disclosures are included in Notes 7 and 8.
+The Group accounting policy on Impairment of goodwill and intangible assets is disclosed in Note 3.5 and 3.6 to the financial statements and related disclosures are included in Note 7.

 Based on our work, we found that the assumptions made and estimates used in management's assessment of impairment of goodwill and intangible assets with indefinite useful lives are reasonable.
-From our audit procedures we found that Notes 7 and 8 to the financial statements appropriately discloses the assumptions used in arriving at the recoverable amount of CGU.
+From our audit procedures we found that Note 7 to the financial statements appropriately discloses the assumptions used in arriving at the recoverable amount of CGU.